Presidential Preference Primary Election March 17, 2020

 FACT: The voter information card is not necessary to vote.
 It is a helpful tool for the voter to know their districts & polling location.

-MYTH: Voters need a reason to request an absentee ballot.
+MYTH: Voters need a reason to request a Vote by Mail ballot.

-FACT: Florida is a no-excuse absentee ballot state.
+FACT: Florida is a no-excuse Vote by Mail ballot state.
 Any qualified (registered) voters are permitted to vote absentee under Florida law.
-The law requires a written request signed by the voter if the request is to mail the absentee ballot to an address other than the legal residence or the mailing address on file.
+The law requires a written request signed by the voter if the request is to mail the Vote by Mail ballot to an address other than the legal residence or the mailing address on file.
 EXCEPTION: An absent uniformed service voter or an overseas voter is not required to have signed, written request for the ballot to be mailed to different address.
 (FS101.62 effective 01/01/14)

 MYTH: Voters will not be allowed to vote, even if you are in line before the polls close.